-After the shambles of last year, the majority of the markets are returning in 2021… and if that isn’t an excuse to scoff mince pies and down Baileys hot chocolate, we don’t know what is.
+This year hasn’t exactly been the easiest…And if that isn’t an excuse to scoff mince pies and down Baileys hot chocolate, we don’t know what is.

 Other returnees include Christmas by the River at London Bridge and Pexmas in Peckham’s Copeland Park.
-The latter will open it’s stalls mid-December where you can snap up gifts from their carefully curated range of indie boutiques and makers.
+The latter will run on the 3rd and 4th December, and you’ll be able to snap up gifts from their carefully curated range of indie boutiques and makers.